You are currently viewing 17 Things You Will Love to Do in Ljubljana Slovenia

 15. Rent a Bicycle

-Ljubljana is one of the most bike friendly cities in the world, so it’s if you can experience that bike culture for yourself while you are there.
-Use the BicikeLJ website and app to find one of the many city bicycle rental stands around the city.
+Ljubljana is one of the most bike-friendly cities in the world, so if you’d like to experience that bike culture for yourself while you are there, use the BicikeLJ website and app to find one of the many city bicycle rental stands around the city.
 You can pick up a bike from any stand and drop the bike off at any stand, all for the low cost of €1 per week!
 Rides that last under 60 minutes are free, however, if you ride over 60 minutes without returning the bike, you will be charged €1 an hour.

 Rent a bicycle - Things to do in Ljubljana